Skip to main content

 • No fever or significant pain

-• No large open wounds or drainage
+• No large open wounds, drainage, or scrotal/genital symptoms

 • Able to send a clear photo